Some 115 jobs will be created at two companies expanding their operations in Ireland.

-President and chief executive of Prometric, Michael Brannick, said the firm was making a significant investment in people, software development and resources.
+Michael Brannick, president and chief executive of Prometric, said the firm was making a significant investment in people, software development and resources.

-“Our decision to invest in Ireland allows us to expand our employee base globally, work in closer proximity to many of our customers and provide test-development services virtually around the clock,” he said.
+“Our decision to invest in Ireland allows us to expand our employee base globally, work in closer proximity to many of our customers and to provide test development services virtually around the clock,” he said.

 Mark McBride, chief financial officer, said: “This new centre will become the primary financial operations hub in LANDesk’s international structure and will be responsible for up to 50% of worldwide revenue.”

 IDA Ireland, the Irish government agency responsible for attracting investment to Ireland, is supporting both investments.

 Elsewhere, Gift Voucher Shop, the Irish company behind the One4all multi-store gift card brand, has doubled staff numbers as part of its annual Christmas recruitment drive.